 Iron

-If you have iron deficiency anaemia, taking iron supplements and adding iron-rich foods, such as red meat, seafood, spinach, iron-fortified cereals and breads to the diet can help.
+If you have iron deficiency anemia, taking iron supplements and adding iron-rich foods, such as red meat, seafood, spinach, iron-fortified cereals, and breads to the diet can help.

 Valerian root